September 11, 2012

 Until the LORD Sends Rain

 In response to a another question, today we will examine the continuous, daily, miraculous provision of food for a widow, her son, and a prophet named Elijah.
 God provided enough for each day, one day at a time.
 Centuries before, during the exodus from Egypt, the LORD had fed the people of Israel while they travelled through the wilderness.
-The manna fell sufficient for a day at a time, and the people gathered an extra day’s supply for the Sabbath (Exodus 16:4-5, page 114).
-In 1 Kings 17:9-16. page 578, Elijah stood before King Ahab, who had done more to provoke the LORD God of Israel than all the kings before him (1 Kings 16:33, page 577).
+The manna fell sufficient for a day at a time, and the people gathered an extra day’s supply for the Sabbath (Exodus 16:4-5).
+In 1 Kings 17:9-16, Elijah had stood before King Ahab, who had done more to provoke the LORD God of Israel than all the kings before him (1 Kings 16:33).
 He was a very wicked and idolatrous king.
-Elijah the Tishbite, a prophet of God, prophesied that it would “neither dew nor rain these years, except by my word” (2 Kings 17:1, page 578).
-After delivering the prophecy of no rain to King Ahab, the LORD sent Elijah to the brook Cherith, where he stayed, being fed by the ravens bringing him bread and meat in the morning and evening, until the brook dried up one day (2 Kings 17:2-7, page 578).
+Elijah the Tishbite, a prophet of God, prophesied that it would “neither dew nor rain these years, except by my word” (1 Kings 17:1).
+After delivering the prophecy of no rain to King Ahab, the LORD sent Elijah to the brook Cherith, where he stayed, being fed by the ravens bringing him bread and meat in the morning and evening, until the brook dried up one day (1 Kings 17:2-7).

 So we learn more about the LORD providing for us every day.